dpursehouse/mongo-gerrit/README.md

    - OPTION_NAME
    - OPTION_NAME
    - ...
+ query-batch-size: 1000
 ```

 - `query-options`: Options to be passed to Gerrit's [change query REST API]
 (https://gerrit-documentation.storage.googleapis.com/Documentation/2.12.3/rest-api-changes.html#list-changes).
 If not set, defaults to include almost all options (as arbitrarily decided by
 the author).
+May be overridden per site.
+- `query-batch-size`: Number of changes to query per batch.
+If not set, defaults
+to 500.
 May be overridden per site.

 ### Gerrit server settings